fsantanna/go-ipfs/IPPS.md

 Daemon is ready
 ```

-### Source Walkthrough
+### Source Code Walkthrough

-To see all changes comparing to the latest commit of the official repository:
+To see all changes and compare with the latest commit of the official
+repository:

 ```
 $ git clone https://github.com/fsantanna/go-ipfs
-$ git checkout no-sublist
+$ git checkout no-sublist # commit with the main changes
 $ git difftool fbb607dc661bfe6dcac4e875a22ff96cccfb395c
 ```

 Main changes:

-1.
+1. `core/bootstrap.go`,
+   `p2p/net/swarm/swarm_dial.go`,
+   `globals/globals.go`:
+After `5` seconds, set the global `Has_Bootstrapped` to force a static topology
+during the execution, refusing to complete new connections.

-2.
+2. `exchange/bitswap/bitswap.go`,
+   `exchange/bitswap/decision/engine.go`,
+   `exchange/bitswap/decision/ledger.go`,
+   `exchange/bitswap/message/message.go`,
+   `exchange/bitswap/message/pb/message.pb.go`,
+   `exchange/bitswap/message/pb/message.proto`,
+   `exchange/bitswap/publist/publist.go`,
+   `exchange/bitswap/pubmanager.go`:
+Manages the `publist` by mimicking the `wantlist` behavior.

+3. `core/commands/root.go`
+   `core/commands/pub.go`
+   `core/commands/sub.go`:
+The `ipfs pub` and `ipfs sub` commands.

+`ipfs pub` calls `bitswap.PubPubs()` to append new `[topic,key]` pairs to the
+node's `publist`.
+`ipfs sub` calls `bitswap.SubTopics()` to register a communication channel with
+`bitswap.pubSub()` for notifications.

 <!--
-The real work IPFS nodes would need to do behind the scenes is to continuously
-broadcast information in the p2p network.
-This new subsystem could use a different port that would remain closed in nodes
-not interested in participating in blockchains.

-Also, the `<gen-block>` arguments of `ipfs pubsub` makes easy for nodes to
-ignore specific blockchains completely.
-Each node could manually provide a white list of chains of interest in
-`~/.ipfs/config`.

-These policies preserve the overall *pull* nature of IPFS, i.e., there is no
-way to force a node to subscribe for blockchain traffic or handle arbitrary
-`<gen-block>` hashes.

-Looking at the IPFS Draft document (Section 3.4.4) seems like hacking with the
-`want_list` could provide a fast track to a working prototype.
-A special bit flag could fix a `<gen-block>` so that any traffic matching
-`ipfs publish <gen-block>` would be sent to the node.
 For more scalability, peers sharing common `pubsub` interests should connect
 directly to one another.
 -->

 ### Considerations

+- `wantlist` vs `publist`:
-- Is the `wantlist` propagation described in the white paper scalable?
+  Is the `wantlist` propagation described in the white paper scalable?
-  Given the similarities, can we make the `publist` as scalable as the
+  Given the similarities, can we make `publist` as scalable as `wantlist`
-  `wantlist`?

-- Reducing overhead:
-  Also propagate the `sublist` of nodes

-1. Overhead.
-- only propagate PubList to P if matches P.SubList
-- avoid resending the values peer already received from pub

-- FLOODING
-	- sublist ~ wantlist
-	- publist propagates only if matches sublist of peer
+  propagation?

-- FAST
+- Extra `sublist`:
-	- publisher discovering subscriber
-		- SUB message could contain subscriber address
-			- when P sees "K subs 'a' at S", then conect to S
-	- subscriber discovering publisher
+  Instead of (or in addition to) propagating the `publist`, we could propagate
+  the `sublist`.

+- Flooding: malicious node can make millions of `ipfs pub` calls.
+  How is this different than making millions of `ipfs cat` calls?

+- Speed of *pub/sub*: matching *pub/sub* nodes should connect directly to one
+  another, e.g., *publist* messages could contain the source addresses, or
-		- ipns with a growing list of peers that published to topic?
+  using `ipns` to maintain a growing list of publishers.

-	- (only optimizations, not required)
-- COOPERATION
+- Forwarding overhead:
-	- ideia de contar ledger dos dois lados?
+  Avoid forwarding items already exchanged between peers.

-- ATTACKS
+- Cooperation between peers:
+  Publishers have interest in their messages reaching their subscribers.
+  Subscribers have interest in the publishers messages.
+  The `ledger` could take this into account, but would require end-to-end
+  acknowledging.